 7 Things to See and Do at London's Natural History Museum

-Chief among its many artifacts is its original collection of 50,000 books, 10,000 preserved animals and 334 volumes of pressed plant species.
-The collection has since grown to include more than 70 million items covering zoology, paleontology, mineralogy, entomology and botany, with a further 500,000 added each year.
+Chief among its many artifacts is its original collection of more than 50,000 books, 10,000 preserved animals, and 334 volumes of pressed plant species.
+The collection has since grown to include more than 80 million items covering zoology, paleontology, mineralogy, entomology, and botany, with a further 500,000 added each year.

-Other famous collections include those of Joseph Banks, who accompanied James Cook around the world, and three volumes of zoological drawings and 18 volumes of botanical watercolor studies donated by artist Sydney Parkinson.
+Other famous collections include those of Joseph Banks, who accompanied James Cook around the world, as well as three volumes of zoological drawings and 18 volumes of botanical watercolor studies donated by artist Sydney Parkinson.

-2 The Earth Galleries
+2. The Earth Hall

-A special display illustrates the story of "Britain before Man", and other sections are concerned with the regional geology of Britain and the economic mineralogy of the world.
+A special display illustrates the story of "Britain before Man," and other sections are concerned with the regional geology of Britain and the economic mineralogy of the world.
 Specimens of rocks brought back from the moon by the spacecraft Apollo are also on display.

-The Mineral Gallery contains some 130,000 specimens, representing some 75 per cent of the world's known minerals.
-Also in this gallery is a collection of meteorites, including the huge 3.5 ton Cranbourne meteorite from Australia.
+The Mineral Gallery contains some 130,000 specimens, representing some 75 percent of the world's known minerals.
+Also in this gallery is a collection of meteorites, including the huge 3.5-ton Cranbourne meteorite from Australia.

 The long corridor through the department of fossilized mammals leads to a room devoted to the balance of nature and the environment.
 Interesting facts may be discovered about acid rain and the interaction of forest and coastal ecosystems.